mdn/content/files/en-us/mozilla/firefox/releases/111/index.md

 ## Changes for add-on developers

 - `matchDiacritics` has been added to the {{WebExtAPIRef("Find.find")}} API.
 This option enables searches to distinguish between accented letters and their base letters.
-For example, when set to `true`, searching for "résumé" does not find a match for "resume" ([Firefox bug 1680606](https://bugzil.la/1680606))
+For example, when set to `true`, searching for "résumé" does not find a match for "resume" [Firefox bug 1680606](https://bugzil.la/1680606).
+- {{WebExtAPIRef("search.query")}} has been added, providing search API compatibility with Chromium-based browsers [Firefox bug 1804357](https://bugzil.la/1804357).
+- The `disposition` property has been added to {{WebExtAPIRef("search.search")}}, enabling results to be displayed in a new tab or window [Firefox bug 1811274](https://bugzil.la/1811274).

 ### Removals